Tine Scheuer-Larsen

 Tine Scheuer-Larsen (born 13 March 1966) is a retired tennis player from Denmark.

 She became Danish Champion in singles in 1981 age 15 as the youngest Danish player ever at the time.
 She also became the highest ranked Danish female player on 29 September 1986, when she became the number 34 of the world.
 Both records were broken by Caroline Wozniacki in 2004 and 2008 respectively.
 She became a professional in 1980 and retired in 1994, having won seven doubles titles on the WTA Tour.

-Scheuer-Larsen is also one of three players to record a golden set in the professional era.
+Scheuer-Larsen is also one of four players to record a golden set in the professional era.
 In the 1995 Fed Cup Europe/Africa Zone, she achieved a golden set against Mmaphala Letsatle.
 She went on to win the match 6–0, 6–0.